jacobtread/jacobtread.com/src/content/blog/killport.md

 title: "Adding Windows support to killport"
 description: "How I added Windows support to the killport project"
 pubDate: "05/10/2023"
+updatedDate: "11/14/2023"
 ---

 This blog post covers what I learned and how I implemented Windows support for the killport project [Here](https://github.com/jkfran/killport)

-The pull request these changes were made in [Reference Pull Request](https://github.com/jkfran/killport/pull/21)
+The pull request these changes were made in [Reference Pull Request](https://github.com/jkfran/killport/pull/21) and later I updated it with an improved version in [Updated pull request](https://github.com/jkfran/killport/pull/25)

 ## Intro